 On the off chance that diving isn’t for you, or if you’re looking to elevate those heart rates in a different way, then we’ve arranged for you to try your hand at spear-fishing.
 The Keys are famous around the world for being an ideal destination for sport fishing; Hemingway himself immortalised the Keys and its fishing scene in his seminal work ‘The Old Man and the Sea’, so now is your chance to turn those pages into an exhilarating reality.
 Learn the ropes with expert fishers provided by one of the local dive shops and pursue hogfish, snapper and a variety of grouper goliaths.

 Even the most devout adventurers and adrenaline junkies need a little down time.
 We know, however, that ‘down time’ has a different meaning in the action-seekers dictionary; so yes, you may have arrived in the more relaxed Lower Keys, but you’re going to see the beautiful islands via your paddle-board.

 Stand on your board to get a better view of your magnificent surroundings as the tropical fish flit by, and the sun glistens off the azure waters.
 Surf or traverse, depending on your mood, and tour through mangrove trees, scout out the best beaches on offer, or paddle in the back-country for a more laid-back experience.

-You’re now within a stone’s throw of the famous Key West, epicenter of the Florida Keys.
+You’re now within a stone’s throw of the famous Key West, epicentre of the Florida Keys.
 After checking in to the Sunset Key Resort (on your own private island, no less) catch the 24-hour shuttle from your secluded paradise, head to Mallory square, and wait for the show to start … Sunset at Mallory square is the Florida Keys signal for ‘start the party’.
 Street vendors, live music, entertainment, and city wide merriment fills the golden and pink tinted streets at dusk – so wander, sit in wonder, or join the party.